East Germany: Partition

-In 1971, Ulbricht was removed from leadership after Soviet leader Leonid Brezhnev supported his ouster; Erich Honecker replaced him.
+In 1971, Ulbricht was removed from leadership after Soviet leader Leonid Brezhnev supported his ousting; Erich Honecker replaced him.
 While the Ulbricht government had experimented with liberal reforms, the Honecker government reversed them.
 The new government introduced a new East German Constitution which defined the German Democratic Republic as a "republic of workers and peasants".

 Initially, East Germany claimed an exclusive mandate for all of Germany, a claim supported by most of the Communist Bloc.
 It claimed that West Germany was an illegally constituted puppet state of NATO.
 However, from the 1960s onward, East Germany began recognizing itself as a separate country from West Germany and shared the legacy of the united German state of 1871–1945.
 This was formalized in 1974 when the reunification clause was removed from the revised East German constitution.
 West Germany, in contrast, maintained that it was the only legitimate government of Germany.
 From 1949 to the early 1970s, West Germany maintained that East Germany was an illegally constituted state.
 It argued that the GDR was a Soviet puppet-state and frequently referred to it as the "Soviet occupation zone".
 West Germany's allies shared this position until 1973.
 East Germany was recognized primarily by socialist countries and the Arab Bloc, along with some "scattered sympathizers".
 According to the Hallstein Doctrine (1955), West Germany did not establish (formal) diplomatic ties with any country – except the Soviets – that recognized East German sovereignty.